rosbacke/delegate/README.md

   * Implement type erasure.
 The delegate need to only contain enough type information to do a call.
-Additional type information should be hidden from the one instantiationg a delegate object.
+Additional type information should be hidden from the one instantiating a delegate object.

-    Do note that the MemFkn have more type information since it tracks constness of the member function.
+  * Support several call mechanisms.
+Supports:
+    - Call to member function.
+    - Call to free function.
+    - Call to functors (by reference).
+    - Call to stateless lambdas.
+    - Extra call operations such as passing on stored void pointer.

   * It is always safe to call the delegate.
 In the null state a call will not do anything and return a default constructed return value.